-The faculty in the Department of Colon and Rectal Surgery comprises the largest group of colon and rectal surgeons in New England.
-There are currently five full-time faculty in the department.
+The faculty in the Department of Colon and Rectal Surgery is comprised of six full-time faculty in the department.
 We are dedicated to excellence in clinical care, research and education of colon and rectal residents, general surgery residents and medical students.
 The faculty have made a commitment to work together closely to support a colon and rectal surgery residency program, and foster clinical and academic excellence.

 The residents are based at the Lahey Hospital & Medical Center in Burlington, Massachusetts.
 The institution has a general surgical residency program and has academic affiliation with Tufts University School of Medicine.
 Lahey attracts a large volume of medical students from Tufts and other institutions rotating on the surgical service.
 The academic environment at the institution is outstanding, and the academic mission is supported strongly by the administration.
 Lahey Hospital & Medical Center supports residency programs in numerous other specialties, including gastroenterology, internal medicine, radiology and other surgical disciplines.

 All of our resident become proficient in the care of patients with complex colorectal disease.
-Residents who matriculate in our program will benefit from a high volume of tertiary care cases, an intense experience in advanced laparoscopic intestinal procedures, and a high volume of patients with inflammatory bowel disease and colorectal malignancy.
-Involvement in ongoing clinical research efforts, both local and multi-institutional, exposes the resident to investigation in the colorectal field, and hopefully spurs future independent investigation.
+Residents who matriculate in our program will benefit from a high volume of tertiary care cases, an intense experience in advanced laparoscopic, robotic and endoscopic procedures, for a high volume of patients with inflammatory bowel disease and colorectal malignancy.
+Involvement in ongoing clinical research efforts, both local and multi-institutional, exposes the resident to investigation in the colorectal field, to spur future independent investigation.

 Residents are required to perform at least one clinical research project during the year, with the expectation that the abstract from this work will be submitted for consideration of presentation at a peer-reviewed national/international meeting, and the manuscript submitted for consideration of publication in a peer-reviewed journal.
 Research topics are formulated and faculty mentors identified via group discussion with the residents, faculty and faculty member in charge of departmental research.